Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 }
 ```

-This will build your client in the wrong place.
+This would build your client in the wrong place.
 You want it to be in the default location, which is within `node_modules`.
 So change the file as follows:

 ```
 generator client {